Actindo-AG/Documentation/DatabaseAndReporting/UserInterface/04a_InteractiveConsole.md

 ![Interactive console write access](../../Assets/Screenshots/DatabaseAndReporting/MySQLConsole/InteractiveConsoleWriteAccess.png "[Interactive console  write access]")

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") Write Access
-    If desired, disable this toggle to deactivate the write access.
+    Disable this toggle to deactivate the write access.
 When this toggle is disabled, the SQL queries are read-only.
 When this toggle is enabled, SQL queries with write operations can be executed.

 - mysql>
     Enter your SQL query following the interactive command prompt and press the **ENTER** key to execute it.
 The results are presented in an ASCII table format in the interactive console.